Fit as a Mama Bear

 Choosing Essential Oils

-Lavender Essential Oil - a great oil to help with anxiety, stress and generally induce calm
+• Lavender Essential Oil: a great oil to help with anxiety, stress, and generally induces calm.
+It's what I use in my stress relief bath bombs.

-Peppermint Essential Oil - an oil that can help with headaches.
-Similarily, it can give you an energizing boost
+• Peppermint Essential Oil: an oil that can help with headaches.
+Similarly, it can give you an energizing boost

 Spray Bottle Options